gwastro/pycbc/docs/workflow/pycbc_hdf_config_walkthrough.rst

 =====
-Instructions for running pycbc on sugar cluster
+Instructions for running pycbc on sugar or atlas cluster
 =====

 Alex will give you the install script and then make a directory and do the following: